 There are two repercussions in the event a student does not meet one or more of the above requirements: probation status or disqualification status.

 Warning Status: A person who fails to meet the above standards of Satisfactory Academic Progress will be placed on Probation Status for his/her next semester of attendance.
 During the probation period, the student is still eligible to receive financial assistance.

 Disqualification Status: A student who fails to meet the standards of progress after a semester on probation will become disqualified from receiving further financial assistance from federal, state and/or Concordia funds.
 This includes all institutional scholarships, grants, Federal student and parent loans.

-If a student has mitigating circumstances which contributed to their inability to meet the required Satisfactory Academic Progress Standards, appeals for reinstatement of financial assistance may be submitted to the Director of Student Financial Planning.
+If a student has mitigating circumstances which contributed to their inability to meet the required Satisfactory Academic Progress Standards, appeals for reinstatement of financial assistance may be submitted to the Director of Financial Aid.
 The appeal must be a written letter explaining their circumstances and what measures they will take to improve their ability to succeed in future coursework.
-Students will be expected to submit supporting documentation when applicable.
+Students must meet with their Academic Advisor and together create an Academic Plan that will guide the student to successfully complete future coursework.
+In addition, students will be expected to submit supporting documentation when applicable.

 If the appeal is approved, the student will be placed on probation status for the next semester.
 Students will need to meet Satisfactory Academic Progress by the end of that semester or they will be placed back on disqualification status.

 If the appeal is denied, the student may submit another appeal after the following semester(s).
 A significant improvement must be evident in the academic history for the future semester(s) after receiving disqualification status.